Eastern Shore, Hoopers Island, Maryland, digital archival photograph on fine art paper, by Marie York

-Dec 14 Notifications are sent by email. contact MFA if you do not receive notice.
+By Dec.
+18 All entrants notified by email.
+Check MFA website or contact MFA if you do not receive notice.

-Jan 5- Jan 8 Shipped work and hand-delivered work must arrive at circle Gallery, 18 State circle, Annapolis MD, 21401 (We will be closed Dec.
-31, Jan 1)
+Jan.
+8-11 Shipped work and hand-delivered work must arrive at MFA Circle Gallery, 18 State Circle, Annapolis MD, 21401

 - All work delivered to the gallery must have the following information affixed to the non-viewing side of artwork: